airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 Example: [Greenhouse](https://developers.greenhouse.io/harvest.html#introduction)

+If the authentication mechanism is Basic HTTP, it is compatible with the Connector Builder.

 ### API Key
 Are requests authenticated using an API key injected either as a query parameter or as a request header?

 Examples: [Congress API](https://api.congress.gov/), [Sendgrid](https://docs.sendgrid.com/for-developers/sending-email/authentication)

+If the authentication mechanism is an API key injected as a query parameter or as a request header, it is compatible with the Connector Builder.

 ### OAuth
-Are requests authenticated using an OAuth2.0 flow?
+Are requests authenticated using an OAuth2.0 flow with a refresh token grant type?

 Examples: [Square](https://developer.squareup.com/docs/oauth-api/overview), [Woocommerce](https://woocommerce.github.io/woocommerce-rest-api-docs/#introduction)